Can you become immune to the coronavirus?

 The researchers are also using stored blood samples from approximately 100 people known to be infected with one of the four coronaviruses that cause the common cold.

-If those samples show any immune response to the new coronavirus, Dr. Koopmans said, it could explain why some people, for example children, have only mild symptoms.
+If those samples also show some immune response to the new coronavirus, Koopmans said, it could explain why some people, for example children, have only mild symptoms.
 They may have antibodies to related coronaviruses that are, at last, somewhat effective against the new one.

 The fastest way to assess immunity is a blood test that looks for protective antibodies in the blood of people who have recovered.
 But first you must be tested.